Mattresses for Lower Back Pain

 The reason foam mattresses work better is that they conform to the sleeper’s body shape.
 This means the material allows wider parts of their body (like the butt and shoulders) to sink in while the other areas just lay atop.

 The memory foam also allows the spinal cord to rest in its natural curvature.
-Mattresses that are too firm don’t allow this, and beds that are too soft don’t allow this either.
+Mattresses that are too firm do not allow this, and beds that are too soft do not allow this either.
 Both force the body to rest in an unnatural angle which further tenses muscles overnight.

-However, it’s important to note that the ideal mattress will also be based on each person’s preferences.
+However, it is important to note that the ideal mattress will also be based on each person’s preferences.
 Some prefer the feel of a memory foam mattress whereas others prefer the feel of other types of mattresses.

-The specific material, thickness, and firmness of your mattress will depend on the individual.
-Thus, it’s recommended that you at least try your mattress out before purchasing it.
+The specific material, thickness and firmness of your mattress will depend on the individual.
+Thus, it is recommended that you at least try your mattress out before purchasing it.
 Also, here are some extra tips to help you in your search.

 How to Choose the Right Mattress for Your Lower Back Pain

 Traditional mattresses are flat and stiff.
 This causes the sleeper to lay uneven regardless of what position they are in.
 This prevents the lower back from decompressing properly, and you will often find yourself waking up with various pains.